alexiserodriguez/Hydrogen-Supply-scenario-2021-2030/README.md

-# Hydrogen Supply scenario 2021 2030 Analysis and Tableau Dashboard
+# Hydrogen Supply scenario 2021-2030 analysis and Tableau dashboard
 In this project, an analysis with SQL Server and visualization dashboard with Tableau Public were done from the Hydrogen Projects Database.
 The dataset was collected from <a href='https://www.iea.org/data-and-statistics/data-product/hydrogen-projects-database'>International Energy Agency</a> and cleaned with SQL Server and Excel.
 The main objective from this analysis was to analyze the hydrogen supply scenario from 2021 to 2030 as Hydrogen will represent one of the most valuable assets in the energy industry in the near future.
 The following repository includes files and scripts from the Data Analysis done with SQL Server and Excel.

 You can check the Tableau visualization dashboard in <a href='https://public.tableau.com/app/profile/alexiserodriguez/viz/HydrogenSupplyscenario2021-2030VOTD/HydrogenSupply'>here</a>.